taciturnaxolotl/zera/content/blog/2024-10-11_example_post.md

 > "This text will appear italicized in a quote box!"

-### Reader Questions

-When displaying reader questions, I start the block quote with a bolded name, like so:

-> **SonicFan420x69 asks:**
->
-> &ldquo;What is your opinion of the inimitable video game character, Sonic the Hedgehog?
-Please
-> answer soon as it is a matter of life or death.&rdquo;

 ### Cited Quotations

 For when I want to have a citation, I can use the html `<cite>` tag after the quote text and it